 A ligature point is anything that can be used to tie a cord, rope or other material for the purpose of hanging.
-An anti-ligature product is one that reduces the risk of self-harm through strangulation, by making it as difficult as possible to secure a cord or other material in place.
+An ligature-reduction product is one that reduces the risk of self-harm through strangulation, by making it as difficult as possible to secure a cord or other material in place.

 How To Identify A Ligature Point

 It’s often assumed that ligatures can only be found above head height.
 This is unfortunately not the case, and ligature points can actually be found at all heights.